VinchC/whatsnext/README.md

 create dev mode with build:watch and start:watch scripts to avoid restaring server

-create Makefile to add shortened scripts
+create Makefile to add shortened scripts and launch the application

 create .env file to use secret environment variables (needs 'dotenv' package to use process.env.VARIABLE_NAME)